 While too much sunlight can cause foliage to be yellow, once the yellowing extends into the stem, you may have an overwatering issue.
 Try to cut back on how often you water or test your soil with a soil moisture meter.

 Here is our review on the best soil moisture meter on the market.

 Browning foliage can be caused by two factors.
 It could be due to a lack of adequate airflow or too little humidity.
 Consider keeping your areca palm in the bathroom while you shower or mulching around the base to help the soil retain moisture.

-Wrapping up our Grow & Care Guide
+Wrapping Up Our Golden Cane Palm Grow & Care Guide

 If you’re looking for other ways to create a tropical paradise within your home, you can take a look at some fantastic tropical plant options.

 While tropical plants can sometimes require a little extra attention, it won’t be the case when you choose to grow an areca palm.
 Pick a spot with sufficient sun and keep an eye on your soil from time to time.